jollygoodjacob/STARFM/README.md

 - A synthetic high-resolution image at time t2: F_t2

 ### Credit / References
-The STARFM algorithm used herein was modified from scripts developed by Mileva et al. 2018 for use in Python.
+The STARFM algorithm used herein was modified from scripts developed by Mileva et al. 2018 for use in Python with Planet and UAV imagery.
 The STARFM algorithm, first written in C, was published by Guo et al. 2006.

 F. Gao, J. Masek, M. Schwaller, F. Hall.
 On the blending of the Landsat and MODIS surface reflectance : Predicting daily Landsat surface reflectance.
 IEEE Transactions on Geoscience and Remote Sensing, 44 (8) (2006), pp. 2207-2218